box/developer.box.com/guides/applications/custom-apps/jwt-setup.md

 </Message>

-Then, navigate to the configuration tab for your application in the [Developer console][devconsole] and scroll down to the **Add and Manage Public Keys** section.
+Then, navigate to the configuration tab for your application within the [Developer console][devconsole] and scroll down to the **Add and Manage Public Keys** section.